top of page

 As with the other situations on this list, you’ll need to talk with your dog’s regular vet for more information about dealing with the result of a head injury.
 You may also need to take your pet to a specialist.

-Vestibular disease is not nearly as serious as most of the other items on this list.
-In older dogs with idiopathic vestibular disease (an underlying cause is not found), they can often recover with minimal long tem effects and continue to live a full, happy life with this condition, as long as you work on managing it properly.
+Vestibular disease is not nearly as serious as most of the other items on this list of reasons why a canine has problems with their balance.
+In older dogs with idiopathic vestibular disease (an underlying cause is not found), they can often recover with minimal long term effects and continue to live a full, happy life with this condition, as long as you work on managing it properly.

 Finally, a loss of balance may actually come from a seizure.
 Some dogs do not have full seizures that cause them to be completely unable to move, but they may still fall down suddenly in the middle of a seizure instead.
 If your dog seems to suddenly fall down, and especially if this happens along with a bout of incontinence, a seizure could be the cause.